michaelnisi/blake/README.md

       "date": "2012-03-21",
     }

+Input data with this header, located at 'source_directory/data/posts/2012/03/example.md`, would produce `2012/03/article.html`.

-An input file can consist of just the header; for example an RSS feed:
+An input file can consist of just a header (without content) to generate, for example, an RSS feed.

     {
       "title": "Blog",
-      "description": "Just my blog.",
+      "description": "Stuff I write",
       "link": "http://my.blog",
       "template": "rss.jade",
       "name": "rss.xml"